Cryptonaut77/poker-ledger-backend/README.md

 4. Delete any saved game permanently by tapping "Delete Game" in the expanded view

 ## Recent Updates

+### User Authentication Required (Dec 6, 2024)
+Major security update - the app now requires user accounts:
+- **Login required**: Users must sign in or create an account before accessing the app
+- **Private data**: Each user's game sessions, transactions, and history are completely private
+- **Database update**: GameSession model now links to User via userId field
+- **Protected API routes**: All backend routes require authentication and verify data ownership
+- **Improved login screen**: Beautiful dark-themed full-screen login experience
+- **Account management**: View account info and sign out from the Account screen
+- **Data isolation**: Users can only see and modify their own game data

 ### Enhanced Error Handling & Logging (Dec 4, 2024)
 Improved error handling and debugging for dealer down operations: